 Avocados are rich in heart-healthy nutrients.
 A

-One cup, or 150 g, of avocado contains
+One cup of avocado contains

 Omega-3 fats, such as eicosapentaenoic acid (EPA), are essential polyunsaturated fats found in fish such as salmon, mackerel, and sardines, with well-documented anti-inflammatory and heart health benefits.

-Other heart health benefits include preventing cholesterol crystals from forming in the arteries, reducing inflammation, and improving the way that HDL cholesterol works.
+Other heart health benefits include preventing cholesterol crystals from forming in the arteries, reducing inflammation and improving the way that HDL cholesterol works.

-Oats significantly improved blood cholesterol levels over a period of 4 weeks in a small
+Oats significantly improved blood cholesterol levels over a period of 4 weeks in a small 2017 study.
+The team found that the participants’ LDL cholesterol levels fell by

 Other